makotu1208/Otto-kaggle-solution-makotupart/README.md

 # kaggle: otto-Multi-Objective Recommender System
- My solution, which was in third place at the end of the competition, is now available to the public.
+ My solution, which was in (imaginary) third place at the end of the competition, is now available to the public.

 ## Solution Overview
 Makotu part of this URL for solutions.